lupusalba/ViaVerborumStoryUniverse/WORLDBUILDING - UNIVERSE CREATION.md

 ### CANON (current)
 - Magic beasts (dragons and similar).
 - Extremely high individual power.
+- able to passively absorb mana
+- absorb mana in body/body part
+	- pros: much higher mana capacity then other races
+	- cons: mana purity lower, efficiency lower.
 - Born with high power level.
 - "The Empire" is in name only, It's a **dominion web** of apex territories enforced by overwhelmingly powerful individuals.

 ### GOAL (what they want)
 - To not be interrupted
-- They do not desire conquest or outside expanison
+- They do not desire conquest or outside expansion
 - At slightest provocation or intrusion on their territory (by other empires), they strike with full force (or send strongest fighter) and destroy the intruder.

 ### METHOD (how they project power)